The enterprise continues to hire and onboard people without experience in accessibility.

 Find bottleneck opportunities

-Exploit gated bottlenecks where precise requirements can be instituted that will affect work upstream.
+Exploit gated bottlenecks where precise requirements can be instituted affecting work upstream.
 While not ideal, it can have a huge impact.

 Design review processes